autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/fail_safe/rti_state.md

 type:
   name: autoware_adapi_v1_msgs/msg/RtiState
   msg:
-    - name: state
+    - name: request
-      text: The state of RTI.
+      text: The flag for whether RTI is requested.
     - name: message
       text: The message such as reasons for RTI.
 ---